A Knowledge Graph-Enhanced Tensor Factorisation Model for Discovering Drug Targets: Abstract

 \section{Abstract}

 The drug discovery and development process is a long and expensive one, costing over 1 billion USD on average per drug and taking 10-15 years.
-To reduce the high levels of attrition throughout the process, there has been a growing interest in applying machine learning methodologies to various stages of drug discovery process in the recent decade, including at the earliest stage – identification of druggable disease genes.
-In this paper, we have developed a new tensor factorisation model to predict potential drug targets (i.e., genes or proteins) for diseases.
-We created a three-dimensional tensor which consists of 1,048 targets, 860 diseases and 230,011 evidence attributes and clinical outcomes connecting them, using data extracted from the Open Targets and PharmaProjects databases.
-We enriched the data with gene representations learned from a drug discovery-oriented knowledge graph and applied our proposed method to predict the clinical outcomes for unseen target and disease pairs.
-We designed three evaluation strategies to measure the prediction performance and benchmarked several commonly used machine learning classifiers together with matrix and tensor factorisation methods.
-The result shows that incorporating knowledge graph embeddings significantly improves the prediction accuracy and that training tensor factorisation alongside a dense neural network outperforms other methods.
-In summary, our framework combines two actively studied machine learning approaches to disease target identification, tensor factorisation and knowledge graph representation learning, which could be a promising avenue for further exploration in data-driven drug discovery.
+To reduce the high levels of attrition throughout the process, there has been a growing interest in applying machine learning methodologies to various stages of drug discovery and development in the recent decade, especially at the earliest stage – identification of druggable disease genes.
+In this paper, we have developed a new tensor factorisation model to predict potential drug targets (genes or proteins) for treating diseases.
+We created a three-dimensional data tensor consisting of 1,048 gene targets, 860 diseases and 230,011 evidence attributes and clinical outcomes connecting them, using data extracted from the Open Targets and PharmaProjects databases.
+We enriched the data with gene target representations learned from a drug discovery-oriented knowledge graph and applied our proposed method to predict the clinical outcomes for unseen gene target and disease pairs.
+We designed three evaluation strategies to measure the prediction performance and benchmarked several commonly used machine learning classifiers together with Bayesian matrix and tensor factorisation methods.
+The result shows that incorporating knowledge graph embeddings significantly improves the prediction accuracy and that training tensor factorisation alongside a dense neural network outperforms all other baselines.
+In summary, our framework combines two actively studied machine learning approaches to disease target identification, namely tensor factorisation and knowledge graph representation learning, which could be a promising avenue for further exploration in data-driven drug discovery.